-Here at Beatty Robotics, my daughters and I enjoy making robots.
+Here at Beatty Robotics, we enjoy making robots.
 Of course, to make robots, you need good parts.
 We started out cobbling parts together from old stuff we had laying around, and of course we’ve purchased many components, but more and more, we wanted to make our own metal parts.
 We started out using hand tools and power tools (and we still use these), but it’s difficult to make precise parts, so we built a 3-axis CNC mill.

 The components of the CNC include: